 Government has announced that the fire services' response data will be published for the first time; and that the Inspector-General for Emergency Management (IGEM) will implement an independent assurance process, which will ensure the ongoing integrity of fire services' response time data.
 This will also include analysis of the data to inform the development of future response strategies.

-Read the Victorian Government media release below.
+Read a summary of the Victorian Government media release below.

 30 October 2017

 Publication of this data was one of the recommendations of the Select Committee Inquiry into fire services reforms.
-The Government accepted all the substantive recommendations of the report, and will act on all concerns raised by the Inquiry.
+The government accepted all the substantive recommendations of the report, and will act on all concerns raised by the Inquiry.

 The figures point clearly to growth areas where our fire services are struggling to keep up with demand.
 The data shows for the reporting period of 1 April to 30 June 2017 the MFB has met its targets including: